 Everyone is familiar with the Internet of Things.
 Fewer are familiar with the Internet of Behaviors (IoB).

 The IoB is Number One on Gartner’s list of nine strategic technology trends for 2021.
-In their article, Gartner says “the IoB is about using data to change behaviors.
+In its article, Gartner says “the IoB is about using data to change behaviors.
 With an increase in technologies that gather the “digital dust” of daily life — data that spans the digital and physical worlds — that information can be used to influence behaviors through feedback loops.”